 Students begin to explore the idea of a force.
 To further their understanding of drag, gravity and weight, they conduct activities that model the behavior of parachutes and helicopters.

-The purpose of this activity is to recreate the classic egg-drop experiment with an analogy to the Mars rover landing.
-The concept of terminal velocity will be introduced, and students will perform several velocity calculations.
-Also, students will have to design and build their lander within a pre-...
+Students recreate the classic egg-drop experiment with an analogy to the Mars rover landing.
+Students design and build their lander within a pre-determined budget to help reinforce a real-world design scenario.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,